-- 1. Building Height - a.
-Buildings must comply with the maximum building height specified for each building type.
+- 1. Building Height - Buildings must comply with the maximum building height specified for each building type.
 Building height is measured as defined in Section 1.5.4.
 Height. - b.
 The City Council may grant a Special Permit to allow an increase as specified for each VCOD tier to the maximum Building Height by finding that the following criteria are met: - i. [reserved]7 - 2.
 Story Height - a.
 The Ground Story of a building must comply with the minimum and maximum story height requirements specified for each VCOD tier and is measured independently for each story of a building. - b.
 The height of the ground story and upper story(ies) of a building is measured vertically from the surface of the finished floor to the surface of the finished floor above, at all points. - c.
 The height of a half story is measured vertically from the surface of the finished floor to the top of the highest roof beam above. - 3.
 Number of Stories - a.
 Buildings must comply with the maximum number of stories as specified in the Building Standards for each VCOD tier. - b.
-The Ground Story is always counted as one (1) story, except that a single Ground Story over eighteen (18) feet in height is counted as two (2) stories. - c.
-Space located directly under a pitched roof is counted as a half (0.5) story, provided the following standards are all met: - i.
-At least two opposite roof planes are pitched toward each other. - ii.
-A pitched roof may be composed of roof planes with different slopes.
+The Ground Story is always counted as one (1) story, except that a single Ground Story over eighteen (18) feet in height is counted as two (2) stories. - Space located directly under a pitched roof is counted as a half (0.5) story, provided the following standards are all met: - i.
+At least two opposite roof planes are pitched toward each other.